-Our commitment to sustainability is set out in our Code of Business Conduct which applies to all employees and directors.
-The Governance, Nomination & Investment Committee of the SLF Inc. Board of Directors reviews and approves our enterprise sustainability policy and annual sustainability report, receives annual reports on our sustainability program and initiatives and ensures our approach to sustainability is consistent with our corporate strategy.
+Our commitment to sustainability is set out in our Sustainability Policy and in our Code of Conduct which applies to all employees and directors.
+The Governance, Investment & Conduct Review Committee of the Board provides oversight of sustainability, including reviewing and approving our enterprise sustainability policy and annual sustainability report.
 At the management level, our International Sustainability Council is composed of senior representatives from a diverse range of geographic regions, business groups and functions.
 This Council supports the implementation of our Sustainability Plan and is responsible for advocacy and awareness of sustainability across the enterprise.
 The Council works closely with the Sustainability team on strategy and policy development and monitoring, and risk escalation.
-The Council meets regularly and reports progress to our senior executive management and to the Governance, Nomination & Investment Committee.
+The Council meets regularly and reports progress to our senior executive management and to the Governance, Investment and Conduct Review Committee.